Coding-Cactus/repltalk/README.md

 + `#get_user_by_id id` Get a user from their id.
 Returns `User`
 + `#get_post id` Get a post from it's id.
 Returns `Post`
 + `#get_comment id` Get a comment from it's id.
 Returns `Comment`
++ `#get_repl url` Get a repl from it's url.
+Returns `Repl`
 + `#get_posts :board, :order, :count, :after, :search, :languages` Get posts from repltalk.
-All arguments are optional.
-Board defaults to "all".
-Order defaults "new".
-Count defaults to 30.
-The rest default to nil.
 The languages argument should be an array of lamguage ids.
 Returns array of `Post`s

 ## User
 + `#id` User's id